Serhii Filimonov

 Serhii Fedorovych Filimonov (Сергій Федорович Філімонов; born July 3) is a Ukrainian public figure, a veteran of the Russo-Ukrainian War, leader of the Honor movement, former leader of the Kyiv branch of the Azov Civil Corps and the Kyiv branch of the far-right National Corps party, organizer and participant of activist initiatives against urban construction, in support of political prisoners and victims of political crimes.
 He played the lead role in the film Rhino by Ukrainian director Oleg Sentsov.
 He has been described as a far right influencer, he was a strong advocate of Ukrainian sovereignty during the leadup to the invasion, and he put his acting career on hold to fight against the 2022 Russian invasion of Ukraine.

 Biography

-Serhiy was born on September 20, 1994, in Kyiv.
+Serhiy was born on September 20, 1994, in Kyiv, into a large family.
+He grew up in the Poznyaky neighbourhood of the Darnytsia district.
 Since 2010 he has been an active member of the football fan movement.
 One of the leaders of the fan group "Rodychi" (Relatives), which supports the football club "Dynamo" Kyiv.

 Filimonov graduated from the Kyiv Specialized School with in-depth study of the Ukrainian language No. 316 in 2012.
 From 8th to 10th grade he studied at the Republican Higher School of Physical Culture (Ivan Piddubny Olympic College), where he was professionally engaged in freestyle wrestling.

 In 2018 he graduated from the Kyiv National University of Civil Engineering and Architecture with a degree in civil engineering.
 From the second year he moved to distance learning due to participation in the Revolution of Dignity.

+In 2021, he enrolled at the Ukrainian Catholic University to study public administration, but did not complete the programme due to the 2022 Russian invasion of Ukraine.